aridlehoover/manager-README/README.md

 I have three guiding principles for our team:

-- No Superheroes.
+- No superheroes.
 If one of us does all the heavy lifting, the rest of us won’t develop any muscles.
 - No cowboys.
 We need to be aligned on design principles and architectural approaches.
 - No surprises.
 We should be the first to know when there is a problem.